 |Intermediate Care Facility (VOICF)||OPWDD (98)||LDSS|

 |Individualized Residential Alternative (VOIRA) or Community Residence (VOCR)||LDSS||LDSS|

 |VOIRA converted from a SOIRA||LDSS*||LDSS|

 *Please note that there are times when individuals who resided in converted residences at the time that they converted, though not Chapter 621-eligible, are the responsibility of District 98 until they move to another residence.
-This is a limited number of individuals and any questions about Chapter 621 status should be directed to the local Revenue Support Field Office (RSFO).
+This is a limited number of individuals and any questions about Chapter 621 status should be directed to the local Financial Benefits & Entitlements Assistance & Management.

-To apply to OPWDD’s District 98 Medicaid, contact one of the nine OPWDD Revenue Support Field Offices (RSFOs) across the state.
+To apply to OPWDD’s District 98 Medicaid, contact OPWDD Financial Benefits & Entitlements Assistance & Management (FBEAM) at one of nine locations across the state.